 High Andean wetlands are of key value for local economies, including pastures for llamas and alpacas, peat for fuel and food resources to local communities, and represent an invaluable cultural heritage.
 Their associated peatbogs are valuable CO2 capture and storage sinks.
 Centuries of human activities have affected these ecosystems.
 Pressures include unrestricted livestock grazing, effects from the climate change, and pollution from past and ongoing extensive mining activity.

 From April 2017 until the beginning of 2019, we have developed a pilot phase working together with the communities of Pozuelos Lagoon in Argentina and Junin Lake in Peru to identify and reduce threats that affect these High Andean wetlands.
-As a result of our actions in both sites, more than 270 families have participated in the programme implementing better livestock grazing practices in 6,690 hectares and more than 76 hectares of wetlands are under management with restoration actions.
+As a result, today more than 631 families have participated in the programme implementing better livestock grazing practices over more than 20,000 hectares, and more than 238 hectares of wetlands are under management with restoration actions.

 In this second phase starting recently, the five-year programme aims to improve the conservation status of five threatened High Andean wetland systems of great importance for biodiversity and local communities: Junin Lake and Carampoma-Marcapomacocha in Peru, and Pozuelos Lagoon, Salinas Grandes-Guayatayoc Lagoon and Wetlands of the Altiplano of Catamarca in Argentina.